 Not currently accepting applications.

 CARRA and the Arthritis Foundation are committed to supporting our CARRA Registry sites and believe firmly in the importance of a dedicated coordinator to support enrollment and ongoing maintenance of the CARRA Registry and sub studies.
-As such, we are pleased to announce a pilot program that will provide funding to a limited number of current CARRA Registry sites for salary support for a CARRA Registry research coordinator.
+This is a pilot program that will provide funding to a limited number of current CARRA Registry sites for salary support for a CARRA Registry research coordinator.

 Currently activated CARRA Registry Sites are eligible to apply.
 Priority will be given to sites without a dedicated research coordinator that can demonstrate how the provided funds will significantly increase enrollment and improve CARRA Registry operations at their sites.
 Sites with access to a part-time coordinator may still apply, if the site can demonstrate how adding additional coordinator support will enable the site to enroll more patients.